codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are fish easy to weigh?
-Because they have their own scales.
+What did Yoda say when he saw himself in 4K?
+"HDMI"

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+What does AD stand for in relation to Windows Operating Systems?
- 1. C++
+ 1. Active Department
- 2. Assembly
+ 2. Active Directory
- 3. C#
+ 3. Automated Database
- 4. ECMAScript
+ 4. Alternative Drive

 <details>
   <summary>Answer</summary>
-  C++
+  Active Directory
 </details>